Solutions for Healthy Ecosystems and a Reduced-Carbon Climate

 Among carbon markets, carbon removal credits are highly desired in terms of additionality.
 That means we use realistic baselines that are defensible under business-as-usual operations.
 We also prioritize permanence in our project selection—meaning we choose projects with an extended timeline to ensure long-lasting change.
 Currently, all our projects will be monitored for 100 years following the last credit issuance per CARB protocol.

 We have approximately 700,000 acres in active carbon banks in Oregon, California and Alabama, along with 300,000 acres in Montana that are under development for projects slated to begin in 2023.
-Within our existing carbon banks, 635,000 acres are in banks where Green Diamond is the offset project operator.
+Within our existing carbon projects, 635,000 acres are in projects where Green Diamond is the offset project operator.
 All the carbon credits we have issued to date are compliance credits registered with CARB, which has rigorous project verification.
 We are focused on accelerating the expansion of our portfolio as we bring in new investment partners, and aim to sequester a million tons of carbon each in the following regions:

 “Microsoft’s work is really groundbreaking in its recognition of the importance of removing carbon dioxide from the atmosphere, not just reducing emissions.
 We are delighted to be able to offer carbon removal credits to Microsoft as they work to become carbon negative by 2030.”